uwdata/boba/tutorial/simple.md

+# Getting started

-In this tutorial, we will walk you through how to generate multiverse for a simple analysis scenario.
+In this tutorial, we will walk you through a simple analysis scenario to demonstrate how you might write and execute multiverse using our tool.

 ### A simple analysis script